Home » Recipe Type » Drinks » Gingerbread Hot Chocolate: Warming, Comforting, Full of Flavour

 Other Hot Chocolate Recipes You Might Like

 For even more hot chocolate inspiration, head over to my chocolate drinks board on Pinterest.
-You’ll be surprised at just how many versions of hot chocolate there can be.
+You’ll be surprised at just how many versions of hot chocolate there are out there.

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make this velvety gingerbread hot chocolate, I’d love to hear about it in the comments below or via social media.
+If you make this velvety gingerbread hot chocolate, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Gingerbread Hot Chocolate.
 PIN IT.